-The Bet Advisers guide to matched betting is a simple 4 step process that will show you how you can simply and successfully begin your matched betting career.
-As stated in the overview of matched betting basics we must select the offer which we want to exploit, place back bets at the bookmakers, cover the outcome with a lay bet at the betting exchange and extract the profit as cash from the free bet.
+The Bet Advisers matched betting guide is a simple 4 step process that will show you how you can simply and successfully begin your matched betting career.
+As stated in the overview of matched betting basics, we must select the offer which we want to exploit, place back bets at the bookmakers, cover the outcome with a lay bet at the betting exchange and extract the profit as cash from the free bet.

 For this example we are going to use Ladbrokes for our new customer offer.
 It is a simple offer in which we only need to bet £5.00 to receive £20.00 in free bets.